oroinc/documentation/commerce/admin_guide/menu/menu_config.rst

 Generic Principles
 ~~~~~~~~~~~~~~~~~~

-A menu may be multi-level like, for example, a default OroCRM and OroCommerce Management Console main menu.
+A menu may be multi-level like, for example, a default OroCRM and OroCommerce management console main menu.
 The child menu items are nested under parent menu items (e.g. **Accounts**, etc are nested under the **Customers**).

 .. image:: /admin_guide/img/menus/edit/menus_general.png